singh-man/books/crackingTheCoding/18_advancedTopics.md

 One obvious drawback of this is that the total number of entries in the hash table is limited by the size of the array.
 This is not the case with chaining.

 There's another issue here.
-Consider a hash table with an underlying array of size 100 where indexes 20 through 29 are filled (and nothing else).What are the odds of the next insertion going to index 30?
+Consider a hash table with an underlying array of size 100 where indexes 20 through 29 are filled (and nothing else).
+What are the odds of the next insertion going to index 30?
 The odds are 10% because an item mapped to any index between 20 and 30 will wind up at index 30.
 This causes an issue called clustering.

 *Quadratic Probing and Double Hashing*